 ATC: ATTACH TEMPLATE [template] options

 This command attaches a file created from an Attachment template to the target document.
+(Template type must be attachment, not Auto Attach or Attach All!)

 - [template] is required.
 It specifies the Attachment template to use.
 You can specify the Attachment template in one of two ways: